Queen pictured working in new image released for 70-year milestone

 The Queen has been photographed working from her red boxes in an image released on the day she passes the historic milestone of 70 years on the throne.

-The smiling 95-year-old monarch is pictured with her papers of state on a table in front of her and poignantly nearby is an image of her father King George VI.
+The smiling 95-year-old monarch is pictured with her papers of state on a table in front of her and poignantly nearby is an image of her father King George VI taken at Buckingham Palace in 1948 with a family corgi.

+The pictures are symbolic and emphasise that the Queen – whose health has raised concerns in recent months – has been working as normal.

-In a message released to mark her Platinum Jubilee the Queen said: “It is a day that, even after 70 years, I still remember as much for the death of my father, King George VI, as for the start of my reign.
+In a statement released to mark her Platinum Jubilee, the Queen said: “It is a day that, even after 70 years, I still remember as much for the death of my father, King George VI, as for the start of my reign.

 “As we mark this anniversary, it gives me pleasure to renew to you the pledge I gave in 1947 that my life will always be devoted to your service.”